Hirofumi Misawa (conductor)

 As a opera conductor he has very wide repertoire; all famous operas of Wagner and Verdi, Puccini and Mozart.

-He is also known as an arranger through his opera for children "Adventure of Siegfried" at the New National Theatre Tokyo which he conducted in 2004 and 2005.
-His arrangement of the new opera "Space Turandot" which he also conducted in 2006 was big News on TV, Newspapers and Magazines.
+He is also known as an arranger through his opera for children "Adventure of Siegfried" at the New National Theatre Tokyo which he conducted in 2004,2005 and 2008.
+His arrangement of the new opera "Space Turandot" which he also conducted in 2006 and 2007 was big News on TV, Newspapers and Magazines.

 As a composer he has 3 big musical pieces;